mertkilix/GalacticStoriesUI/README.md

 2. **Submit Pull Requests**: After making changes, submit a pull request.
 3. **Report Issues / Suggest Features**: Use the Issues section to report any problems or suggest new features.

-## License

-This project is licensed under [appropriate license], see the LICENSE file for details.